Why do a Postgrad at UL?

 At UL, we offer scholarships with a value up to €2,000 which reduce the tuition fees for the recipient.
 Scholarships will be allocated by the faculties on the basis of financial need and a personal statement from the applicant.

 The following bursaries/scholarships for students are administered by the Graduate School.
-The funding is provided with assistance from the UL Foundation, Campus Life Services and UL Graduate School.
+The funding is provided with assistance from the UL Foundation, Campus Life Services and UL Graduate and Professional Studies.

 RTÉ Lyric FM Scholarships

-The aim of the scholarship is to support talented string players who wish to study at UL.
-Since the scholarship was established in 1999, it has been awarded to students from Ireland, Australia, Malaysia, China, Hungary, Romania, Spain, Italy and the US.
-Recipients may be required to engage in work at the Academy, aimed towards professional development while making a valuable contribution to Academy life.
+A scholarship for talented string players who wish to study at UL.
+Recipients may be required to engage in work at the Academy.
+Aimed towards professional development

 For more information on taught postgraduate funding and scholarships, please contact: Barbara.Christie@ul.ie